bitquest/bitquest/README.md

 Here are the instructions to modify, install and run the server as localhost.

-# Building & Contributing to BitQuest
+# Building the BitQuest Java Plugin

 ## Install bash (Windows only)
 To setup the workspace you need to run a gradle script that only runs on bash.
 You can get a distribution of bash by installing git from the [git-scm](https://git-scm.com/) website.